-Braiding Currents is about a long distance journey on the Missouri river and an effort to help find a cure for pediatric cancer.
+Braiding Currents is about a long distance journey on the Missouri and Mississippi rivers and an effort to help find a cure for pediatric cancer.

 Alex Scott, a young girl diagnosed with cancer, started Alex’s Lemonade Stand Foundation with one front yard lemonade stand.
 Today, ALSF has raised over $150 million and has funded over 800 research grants at institutions around the U.S. and Canada.
 It all started with one cup of lemonade.
-While I won't sell much lemonade I am going to paddle a canoe for 2341 miles from southwest Montana to St. Louis Missouri in an effort to raise money for childhood cancer research.
-The trip should take 3-4 months.
+While I won't sell much lemonade I am going to paddle a canoe for 3400 miles from southwest Montana to The Gulf of Mexico in an effort to raise money for childhood cancer research.
+The trip should take about 4 months.

 I know there is an overwelming choice of quality charities that one can become involved with or donate to in some way.
 Picking one that I wanted to represent was a big choice and I spent a good deal of time investigating this.
 I decided early on in my planning that I wanted to raise some money for children and families with cancer in some way.
 Children are naturally friendly, honest, genuine and truthfull.
 All the qualities that cancer isnt.
 After talking with the people at ALSF I knew I had found a good partner for this trip.
 They will handle all the donations and pledges and I will spend the summer messing around in the boat.
 This expedition is totally self funded so every penny donated goes directly to this charity.
 Check out ALSF and then read about little Alex's dream.
 If everyone gives a little it can add up to alot!
 You can find out more about this trip and follow along on my website. www.BraidingCurrents.com